jabirali/tmux-tilish/README.md

 is also more similar to how `i3wm` numbers its workspaces.
 However, the plugin will check this setting explicitly when mapping keys, and works fine without it.

-If you use `tmux` v2.x or higher, it is possible to customize which layout is used as the default for new workspaces.
-To do so, add this to `~/.tmux.conf`:

-	set -g @tilish-default 'main-vertical'

-Just replace `main-vertical` with one of the layouts from the `tmux` `man` page;
-currently, those options are `main-vertical`, `even-vertical`, `main-horizontal`, `even-horizontal`, or `tiled`.
-If you do not set this option, then `tilish` will not set any layout, and you can use the keybindings below to do so manually.

-If you use `vim-tmux-navigator`, which you should if you're using `vim` or `neovim`, see the section at the end of this README for how to integrate it with `tilish`.

 [2]: https://github.com/tmux-plugins/tpm
 [4]: https://github.com/tmux-plugins/tmux-sensible